explainers-by-googlers/cross-origin-storage/README.md

 ## Introduction

 The **Cross-Origin Storage (COS)** API provides a cross-origin file storage and retrieval mechanism for web applications.
 It allows applications to store and access large files, such as AI models, shared WebAssembly (Wasm) modules, and SQLite databases or offline storage archives across domains securely and with user consent.
 Files are identified by their SHA-256 hashes, ensuring consistency, and a human-readable name can be assigned to files for easier management.
-The API follows the **File System Living Standard** with a focus on cross-origin usage.
+The API uses concepts like `FileSystemHandle` from the **File System Living Standard** with a focus on cross-origin usage.

 ## Goals